osu-crypto/libOTe/REV_CUCKOO_HASH_ANALYSIS.md

 widths, the structural bound is `2.262496e-13 = 2^-42.007`.
 These bounds are independent of the Monte Carlo run.

 The final compression requires separate accounting.
-Conditioned on independent lifted rows, a partition containing `r` real rows loses rank with probability less than `2^(r-q)`.
-Averaging this expression over the exact hypergeometric occupancy distribution and taking a union bound over all sets and partitions gives:
+Fix the lifted rows in a partition containing `r` real rows.
+Each nonzero lifted relation is killed by the independent final matrix with probability `2^-q`; a union bound over at most `2^r-1` relations gives less than `2^(r-q)`.
+This is pointwise in the supports and does not require independent lifted rows.
+Averaging over the exact hypergeometric occupancy distribution and taking a union bound over all sets and partitions gives: